djm4556/ustores_solver/README.md

 TL:DR The "bomb" is not real, and this _devil_ exists despite all reason, so I made this.

-# Usage of the UltraStores Solver
+# Basic Usage of the UltraStores Solver
 First, take note of the fact that this program has no case sensitivity.

 You will first be prompted for a six-character serial number that can be found on the side